EasyPost/easy-ui/documentation/decisions/008_use_tsdoc.md

 - Documentation should be easy to maintain
 - Documentation should support long-form text and metadata
 - Documentation should support rich formatting (markdown, example code, etc)
+- Documentation should support domain-specific extension
 - Documentation should be able to meet developers where they are

 ## Decision Outcome

-We will use TSDoc to document our components.
+We will use TSDoc to document our components for developers.

 ## More Information

-It's important for a component's purpose and status be clearly communicated to other developers.

-This communication can come in many forms.
-Often, purpose and status of components are communicated on a design system website or component library Storybook.
-This is a great starting place for communication, but it's helpful to provide documentation as close to where developers use the components as possible.

-Using TSDoc, a documentation standard that's understandable by IDEs, Easy UI can provide documentation on their components that meets developers where they are instead of having to reference a source away from their IDE for important information, such as whether or not its deprecated.

-In addition, we can use this same documentation to augment our more general documentation, either in Storybook or on a broader design system website.
-The goal being to write once and surface where relevant.

-### Why TSDoc?

 TSDoc is a JSDoc-like standard developed by Microsoft to support documentation in TypeScript codebases.
-It follows a more clearly defined ruleset than JSDoc and doesn't concern itself with managing types like JSDoc does.
-Since Easy UI is a TypeScript codebase, TSDoc makes the most sense.
-TSDoc is closely related to (used in) TypeDoc, which provides a superset on top of TSDoc, and is used for generating documentation from TypeScript codebases.
+It follows a more clearly defined ruleset than JSDoc without concerning itself with types.
+Since Easy UI is a TypeScript project, TSDoc is a natural choice.
+A related project, TypeDoc, is a superset of TSDoc used for generating documentation from TypeScript and TSDoc projects.

+Using TSDoc, implementors of Easy UI get documentation of components for free through built-in parsers in IDEs.
+This channel of documentation will reduce distance between the source and implementation, providing a safer, more robust path for implementors.

+On top of providing documentation for developers out of the box through IDEs, various tooling exists for TSDoc to parse its grammer and generate documentation.
+This tooling could be used to parse Easy UI for surfacing on Storybook and other communication channels.

-### What to Communicate?
+### What to Communicate

-Easy UI should communicate a summary of the component, including its intent for use and any important information regarding the component itself.
+Easy UI should communicate a component's intent-for-use and any critical information for developers.

+- Summary of a component's intent-of-use
-Any long-form remarks and private remarks denoting any important details should also be communicated.
-Optionally, any private remarks can be noted in the documentation.
-This may not be stripped out of the final documentation depending on the tooling support.
+- Any long-form remarks denoting any important details about the component

-Examples of the component's use should also be included.
-Multiple examples are supported
+- Examples of a component's usage

-The lifecycle state of the component should be documented if it's anything other than stable.
-A component's lifecycle follows this sequence: `alpha` -> `stable` -> `deprecated`.

-Any domain-specific tagging can be utilized with custom TSDoc tags.

-Type information shouldn't be included in the documentation since Easy UI's use of TypeScript provides that information for free.
+- Any non-stable lifecycle state of the component—`@alpha` or `@deprecated`

+Given that Easy UI is a TypeScript project, type information should not be included in TSDoc.

-Props should also be documented with TSDoc syntax, including a brief summary of the prop, any default value, and any lifecycle state other than stable.
-Properties should be defined in alphabetical order.
+Properties of components should also be documented in TSDoc syntax.
+Properties should include a summary of the property, any default value for the property, and any non-stable lifecycle state of the property.
+Properties should be listed in alphabetical order.

 ### Documenting Easy UI Components